Program Website: Neuroscience – Hiram College

 Faculty

-Nicolas Hirsch, (2008) Director of the School of Science & Technology; Associate Professor of Biology; Chair
+Nicolas Hirsch, (2008) Director of the School of Science & Technology; Associate Professor of Biology

 B.A., University of Chicago;